im-tomu/fomu-workshop/README.md

 python3 litex/tools/litex_server.py --usb --usb-vid 0x1209 --usb-pid 0x5bf0
 ```

-You should see the following output confirming that the server is connected to Fomu:
+You should see the following output, confirming that the server is connected to Fomu:

 ```
 LiteX remote server